Opportunities to Serve

 SERVICE LEARNING CURRICULUM

-Beginning in the 2019-2020 school year, Marian students will complete an annual service requirement as part of the school curriculum.
+Each year Marian students complete an annual service requirement as part of the school curriculum.
 More than just the recording of hours, students will be invited to reflect on their service and integrate their experience with the lessons they are learning in their classes.

 MARIAN ORGANIZATIONS DEDICATED TO SERVICE